| Experience,

 designer handbag collection).
 He made a police report and duly informed

 his insurance agent of the break-in.
+He was reimbursed

 for the damage to the dwelling , including the alarm system and the door